By the ploughshare, willingly gave everything.

-Here is evidence that the details of Genesis 1–6 were not the product of speculation based on what Israel inferred about the present world.
-In any agricultural society, including ancient Palestine, rain was of supreme importance, since it was the source of the water needed for growing crops and for sustaining the pastures that fed their animals.
-Egypt had the Nile, Mesopotamia the Tigris and Euphrates – the Israelites and the Canaanites had no major rivers, other than the Jordan along the eastern edge of the country.
-Palestine was a land of brooks and springs which drank from the rain of heaven (Deut 11:11).
+Here, then, is evidence that the details of Genesis 1–6 were not the product of speculation, based on what Israel inferred about the present world.
+In ancient Palestine, as in any agricultural society, rain was of supreme importance, since it was the source of the water needed for growing crops and sustaining the pastures that fed their animals.
+Egypt had the Nile, Mesopotamia the Tigris and Euphrates.
+Canaan had no major rivers other than the Jordan along the eastern edge of the country.
+It was a land of underground springs and of wadis (Deut 8:7), drinking irregularly from the rain of heaven (Deut 11:11).
 If the rains did not come, the result was drought and famine.
-In Genesis 1-6, by contrast, the only mention of rain is the comment early on that it had not yet rained.
-At its formation the land was founded upon waters that were gathered underneath it, called the ‘great deep’, and it was this that sourced the springs and rivers that watered the land (Gen 7:11).
+It is therefore significant that the only mention of rain falling in Genesis’s description of the first world is when that world comes to an end (7:4).

-While the natural assumption is that the Israelites based their picture of the antediluvian world on their perceptions of the present world, the reverse seems to have been true.
-They described the present world as if it were essentially unchanged since antediluvian times.
+Far from the Israelites basing their picture of the antediluvian world on their perceptions of the present one, the reverse seems to have been true.
+They described the present world as if – apart from rain – it was largely unchanged since antediluvian times.
 Jacob promised his son Joseph that he would receive blessings of heaven above and ‘blessings of the deep that couches beneath’.
-A psalm reminds the Israelites that the rocks which God cleft in the wilderness gave them drink ‘as from the great deep’, and Ezekiel says of a Lebanese cedar that ‘the deep made it grow tall, making its rivers flow round the place where it was planted’ (31:4).
-Fish lived ‘in the water under the earth’ rather than simply ‘in the sea’.
+A psalm reminds the Israelites that the rocks which God cleft in the wilderness gave them drink ‘as from the great deep’, and Ezekiel says of a Lebanese cedar that ‘the deep made it grow tall, making its rivers flow round the place where it was planted” (31:4).
+Fish lived ‘in the water under the land’ rather than simply ‘in the sea’.

 and all their host by the breath of his mouth.